dcrstudio/dcr-cms/docs/graphql.md

   fields: [ContentTypeFieldInput!]
 }

-# represents a field that belongs to a dynamic  content type
+# represents a field that belongs to a content type
 type ContentTypeField {
   id: ID!
   name: String!